Tips for the Essential Camping List for Australia

-- An esky fridge and ice packs is essential to keep your food cool and in Australia when outdoors.
-I’d suggest a large to store food and a small portable one for hiking or for outdoor activities.
+- An esky fridge and ice packs are essential to keep your food cool and in Australia when outdoors.
+I’d suggest a large store of food and a small portable one for hiking or for outdoor activities.

-- A 10 liter tank with drinking water that you can refill with filtered water at camping sites.
+- A 10-litre tank with drinking water that you can refill with filtered water at camping sites.